Udemy vs. Udacity: Which is Best for Your Online Course?

 Udemy vs. Udacity Review: 4 Key Points to Consider

-Before you make your decision, consider these four important points as they’re essential to helping you choose between Udemy vs. Udacity.
+Before you make your decision, consider these four important points as they’re essential to helping you choose between Udemy and Udacity.

 How much time can you commit to your online course?
 Not just in the beginning, as you create it, but ongoing for the foreseeable future?